Acceleration of multi-component multiple-precision arithmetic with branch-free algorithms and SIMD vectorization: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this study, we applied BF algorithms, which suppress conditional branching, to multi-component multiple-precision arithmetic (DD/TD/QD) and evaluated their performance on CPU SIMD (AVX2 on EPYC) and Arm Neon.
-Benchmark tests were conducted for real and complex square matrix multiplication, real- and complex-valued evaluation of real-coefficient polynomials, and the Chebyshev integration problem.
-The results confirm that, for high precision (particularly TD and QD), the combined use of BF conversion and SIMD vectorization is effective and reduces computation time compared with the standard implementation (NoBF).
-In addition, the results validate that BF conversion offers no benefit for DD precision arithmetic.
-These findings indicate that achieving performance improvements in multi-component arithmetic requires (i) branch elimination (BF conversion) and (ii) exploitation of instruction-level parallelism (SIMD vectorization) to be combined, with the implementation strategy selected according to the target problem, precision level, and architecture.
+In this study, we applied BF algorithms that suppress conditional branching to multicomponent multiple-precision arithmetic (DD/TD/QD) and evaluated their performance on CPU SIMD (AVX2 on EPYC) and Arm Neon.
+Benchmark tests were conducted for real and complex square matrix multiplications, real- and complex-valued evaluations of real-coefficient polynomials, and the Chebyshev integration problem.
+The results confirm that, for high precision (particularly TD and QD), the combined use of BF conversion and SIMD vectorization is effective and reduces the computation time compared with the standard implementation (NoBF).
+In addition, the results validate that BF conversion offers no benefit to DD precision arithmetic.
+These findings indicate that achieving performance improvements in multicomponent arithmetic requires (i) branch elimination (BF conversion) and (ii) the exploitation of instruction-level parallelism (SIMD vectorization) to be combined with an implementation strategy selected according to the target problem, precision level, and architecture.

-The following directions are identified for future work. \begin{enumerate} \item \textbf{Adaptive implementation selection (autotuning)}: As the optimal execution path (NoBF/BF, SIMD width, and loop partitioning) varies with the precision level (DD/TD/QD) and problem size, we will introduce a mechanism for selecting the optimal implementation either at runtime or at build time.
+The following directions are identified for future research: \begin{enumerate} \item \textbf{Adaptive implementation selection (autotuning)}: As the optimal execution path (NoBF/BF, SIMD width, and loop partitioning) varies with the precision level (DD/TD/QD) and problem size, we will introduce a mechanism for selecting the optimal implementation at either runtime or build time.

 \item \textbf{Support for wider SIMD extensions and instruction sets}: Extensions to AVX-512 and Arm SVE/SVE2 will be pursued, along with establishing design guidelines for data layout and reduction operations as register width increases.